Delightfully Deceitful: Production

+Delightfully Deceitful was written by Han Woo-joo, who won the "Honorable Mention Award" in the 2nd Studio Dragon Drama Script Contest in 2020.
+Lee Soo-hyun, who previously helmed My Dearest Nemesis, Shooting Stars and The Witch's Diner for Studio Dragon, was attached to direct.
+The series was planned and created by Studio Dragon and produced by its subsidiary Next Scene.

 Casting

 Actor Song Duk-ho was initially confirmed to appear in the series, but he stepped down following a corruption issue related to his military service.
 On February 21, 2023, it was reported that actor Yoo Hee-je was being considered to take over Song Duk-ho's role.